vdaas/vald/docs/contributing/unit-test-guideline.md

 Before creating the unit tests, we must know the essentials of strategy.

 1. Know what you are testing
-	- purpose / consumers of target function or classess or etc / designed by contract  defensive program
+	- purpose/consumers of target function or classes or etc / designed by contract  defensive program
 1. Test behaviors and results, not implementation
 	- ensures that tests only fail when there is an actual effect and not due to internal changes
 1. Test one thing at a time